 You may have noticed that the Passkey EA Book is just a book.
 No other study materials are included.
 For some candidates, this is exactly what they need.
 For others, a book alone would not give them enough exposure to the EA exam content.

 How much study materials and guidance you need to pass depends on how much you already know.
-A comprehensive book may be perfect for you if you’re already very knowledgeable about federal taxation.
+A comprehensive book may be perfect for you if you know about federal taxation.
 It will supply you with a content overview and a quick refresh of the most important topics.

 If you are not as experienced with federal tax, you should invest in an integrated learning system offering a variety of resources.
-With such a course, you can brush up on the basics and strengthen your weak areas.
+With such a course, you can improve the basics and strengthen your weak areas.
 The goal is to achieve mastery in every subject, even the most troublesome or unfamiliar ones.

 If you do need a complete EA review course, you can’t buy the truly cheapest EA course.
 But you can still get a great deal on your EA exam prep.

 Passkey may be the most popular enrolled agent prep book, but it is not the most popular course on the market.
 If you need more than just a book to pass the Enrolled Agent exam, you should consider other popular, more complete courses like Gleim EA.
 In doing so, you can determine which enrolled agent review course will give you the most value for the price.

 In my opinion, the Gleim EA Review Course presents the best combination of value and money.
 The Traditional Gleim EA Review Course, which costs $529.95, has the largest test bank available, with more than 3,500 practice questions.
 It also achieves impressive coverage of the exam content with expertly-authored books.
 Finally, the Traditional Gleim EA course supports your entire enrolled agent journey with access to exam mentors.
 When you purchase the Premium Gleim EA Review Course, which costs $629.95 for all 3 parts, you also receive audio lectures, access to accounting experts, and an access-until-you-pass guarantee.